Universal positive mass theorems: General setting

+The definition of the conformal weight operator extends to the bundle level, giving rise to a natural map $B : T^*M\otimes E \rightarrow T^*M\otimes E$ which reduces to multiplication by the relevant conformal weight on each subbundle $F_j$.
+This version of the conformal weight operator appears naturally when one looks at the behaviour of the Stein-Weiss operators $P_j$ with respect to conformal changes of metrics.
+Its eigenvalues can then be interpreted as the values of the powers of the conformal factor needed to make each of these operators conformally covariant, hence their names \cite{fegan}.

-The last ingredient is a Bochner-Weitzenb\"ock formula, equivalently a choice of coefficients $(a_j)_{1\leq j\leq N}$ such that the subsequent linear combination of the operators $(P_j)^*P_j$ is a zeroth-order operator, that is a curvature term:
+Bochner-Weitzenb\"ock formulas (or, in short, Weitzenb\"ock formulas) are the last ingredients that are necessary for our analysis.
+They are defined as choices of sets of coefficients $(a_1, \dots,a_N)\in\RM^N$ such that the subsequent linear combination of the operators $(P_j)^*P_j$ is a zeroth-order operator, that is a curvature term:

-Weitzenb\"ock formulas are classified.
-Indeed, finding them is a purely (but somehow tricky) algebraic problem, which reduces to finding coefficients $(a_j)_{1\leq j\leq N}$ such that the principal symbol of the operator $\sum_{j=1}^N a_j\, (P_j)^*P_j$ has vanishing second-order part.
-It is known that there are $\left[\tfrac{N}{2}\right]$ linearly independent such formulas \cite{branson-jfa}, and they can be explicitly obtained through VanderMonde systems \cite{homma-casimir} or recursive formulas \cite{semmelmann-weingart-weitzenbock}.
+Bochner-Weitzenb\"ock formulas are classified.
+It is known that there are $\lfloor\tfrac{N}{2}\rfloor$ linearly independent such formulas \cite{branson-jfa}, and finding them is a purely algebraic problem (although somehow tricky), which reduces to finding coefficients $(a_j)_{1\leq j\leq N}$ such that the principal symbol of the operator $\sum_{j=1}^N a_j\, (P_j)^*P_j$ has vanishing second-order part.
+They can be explicitly obtained through VanderMonde systems \cite{homma-casimir} or recursive formulas \cite{semmelmann-weingart-weitzenbock}.